 - External organisations support both core research and the complementary goals of the Centre.
-In 2020 their funding totalled £61 million, while revenue from sales of data and products provided additional income of just under £11 million.
+In 2021, their funding totalled £49 million, while revenue from sales of data and products provided additional income of £12 million.

 - The term 'medium range' refers to time periods up to about 2 weeks ahead.
 Extended forecasts are also produced for monthly and seasonal timescales.

-- The weather services of ECMWF Member States receive ECMWF's numerical weather prediction data in real time – 24 hours a day, 7 days a week.
+- The weather services of our Member States receive ECMWF's numerical weather prediction data in real time – 24 hours a day, 7 days a week.

 - Forecasts are produced four times per day for weather services, commercial customers and research projects.

-- ECMWF uses advanced computer modelling techniques to analyse observations and predict future weather.
+- We use advanced computer modelling techniques to analyse observations and predict future weather.

-- ECMWF routinely processes data from around 90 satellite instruments as part of its operational daily data assimilation and monitoring activities.
-We receive 800 million observations daily, and 60 million quality-controlled observations are available daily for use in the Integrated Forecasting System (IFS); the vast majority of these are satellite measurements, but ECMWF also benefits from all available observations from non-satellite sources, including surface-based and aircraft reports.
+- We routinely process data from around 90 satellite instruments as part of our operational daily data assimilation and monitoring activities.
+We receive 800 million observations daily, and 60 million quality-controlled observations are available daily for use in the Integrated Forecasting System (IFS); the vast majority of these are satellite measurements, but we also benefit from all available observations from non-satellite sources, including surface-based and aircraft reports.

-- ECMWF has research partnerships with national meteorological services of the Member States and Co-operating States.
+- We have research partnerships with national meteorological services of the Member States and Co-operating States.

 - We also carry out a number of research projects coordinated and financed through the European Union, European space agencies and national funding sources.

-- ECMWF's supercomputers are among the largest of their type in Europe.
+- Our supercomputer facility is among the largest of its type in Europe.

-- Our supercomputers serve a variety of purposes, with 50% capacity used for research, 25% used by Member States and 25% used for production of operational forecasts.
+- Our supercomputer facility serves a variety of purposes, with 50% capacity used for research, 25% used by Member States and 25% used for production of operational forecasts.